 2. In the instrument files, you will find general material to record and two fragments of works designated as Level 1 and Level 2.
 There is a PDF file that contains instructions and sheet music and audio files with which you will play along.

 3. Choose one of the works to record - either Level 1 or Level 2.
 We recommend that you record the material that best showcases your technical possibilities.
 It is important that you feel comfortable with your chosen fragment.
 The more comfortable you are with the material, the more you will be able to take advantage of the classes to which you are assigned.

 4. Make a recording (ideally uploaded as a YouTube video) of the fragments and required activities.
 You must use the accompaniment play-along files that are provided when recording your version.

 6. Done!
 You may now complete the registration form and include the link to your video.

 Are you an arranger or composer?

 Tango For Musicians at Reed College will offer special tracks on tango arranging and composing for students with previous experience.
 Artistic faculty members Diego Schissi (composition) and Exequiel Mantega (arranging) will direct these two special tracks.
+The sessions will take place concurrently, so you may register for arranging or composing, but not both.
 In order to participate in these classes, you must submit one original composition or arrangement for evaluation by the artistic faculty members.

 Are you a beginning bandoneón player?